regiolix-solutions/storyblok-swell-integration-plugin/README.md

 Exports the final plugin that can be included in Storyblok under `export.js`.
 Upload its content to your plugin.
 Make sure that your plugin name configured in `/src/Plugin.vue` is the equal to the name of your actual Storyblok plugin.
 Each plugin name is globally unqiue, which means that across Storyblok there will only be one plugin with that exact name for all users, even tho not all users will have access to your plugin.

 ```
-npm run build
+yarn build
 ```

 ## View: The Integration Selection Overview

 The overview of your results will be shown as in the screen below.
-It will handle pagination generation, the pagination logic needs to be in the API layer.
-Checkout [How to use this custom field type with your API?](#how-to-use-this-custom-field-type-with-your-api) to find out how you can use it with your API.
+It will handle pagination generation.

 ![Example selection overview](https://a.storyblok.com/f/39898/3356x1750/d86bee6ad1/integration-field-selection.jpg)